myplaceonline/myplaceonline/doc/Development.md

 * "This presents a problem for cipher constructions with data-dependent padding (such as CBC).
 TLS 1.3 removes the length field and relies on the AEAD cipher" (http://tlswg.github.io/tls13-spec/)

+The future appears to be Dan Bernstein's Curve25519/EdDSA/Poly1305/ChaCha20

 ### Why not encrypt all data?